spyker77/my-mind/content/thoughts/this-design.en.md

 I needed a simple tool to share my thoughts, platform-independent, but with a bit of flexibility.

-My first idea was to use my primary language, Python, and build something with Django.
-But that quickly felt like too much work for what I needed.
+The first idea was to use my primary language, Python, and build something with Django.
+But that quickly felt like an overengineering.
 I wanted something even simpler—no servers, no containers, no cloud ops, minimum complexity.

 Next, I thought about website builders.
 Out of the various options, I was leaning toward Squarespace, but $25 a month subscription for a site with no traffic seemed a bit much at this stage.
 I also looked at Tilda, though blog templates didn’t impress me, it’s still paid, and the menu was laggy when I tried it.
 There are other options as well, but they’re all more or less the same story.